The $hp$-FEM applied to the Helmholtz equation with PML truncation does not suffer from the pollution effect: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their constructive comments on the paper.
 JG acknowledges support from EPSRC grants EP/V001760/1 and EP/V051636/1.
 EAS acknowledges support from EPSRC grant EP/1025995/1.
 JW was partially supported by Simons Foundation grant 631302, NSF grant DMS--2054424, and a Simons Fellowship.

 { }